-6.52 Overall, the Council considers that the Scheme that is underpinned by the Planning Application delivers the policy objectives and aspirations for the Site, and is in general accordance with the planning framework for the area.
+7.52 Overall, the Council considers that the Scheme that is underpinned by the Planning Application delivers the policy objectives and aspirations for the Site, and accords with the planning framework for the area.
 In accordance with paragraph 104 of the CPO Guidance which states the NPPF is a material consideration for all planning decisions, the Scheme is aligned to the NPPF's strategic framework.
-Paragraph 106 of CPO Guidance states that to confirm an order under section 226(1)(a), the planning position of the Order Land should fit into the local development plan and the NPPF.
-The Council believes that the Scheme accords with the development plan when considered as a whole, and with the NPPF and other material considerations.
+Paragraph 106 of CPO Guidance states that to confirm an order under section 226(1)(a), the purpose for which the Order Land is to be acquired should fit with the local development plan and the NPPF.
+It is the Council's case that the Scheme accords with the development plan when considered as a whole, and with the NPPF and other material considerations.
 Paragraph 106 of the CPO Guidance also states the extent to which the proposed purpose contributes to the achievement of the promotion of improvement of economic, social and environmental wellbeing for the area is a matter to be considered when considering whether to confirm an order.
 The Scheme will deliver significant economic, social and environmental improvements for Willenhall.

-7. DELIVERY STRUCTURE AND FUNDING
+8 DELIVERY STRUCTURE AND FUNDING

-7.1 The Council is committed to the delivery of the Scheme, which, as set out in sections 2 and 5 of this Statement, is an important regeneration priority for the Council to deliver its regeneration aspirations for Willenhall.
-The Council is seeking to ensure successful delivery of the Scheme and is carrying out all the required due diligence and work to ensure that the Scheme is delivered in a timely manner.
+8.1 The Council is committed to the delivery of the Scheme, which is an important regeneration priority for the Council to deliver its regeneration aspirations for Willenhall.
+The Council is seeking to ensure successful delivery of the Scheme and is carrying out all the required due diligence and other work to ensure that the Scheme is delivered in a timely manner.
 Significant progress has already been made and the Council is continuing to progress the delivery of the Scheme alongside this Order.